backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/CodeDeploy.md

 ### Deployment Groups:
 - A **set of tagged EC2 instances** to which the code will be deployed.
+- You can specify *one or more deployment groups* for a CodeDeploy application
 - Directly to an ASG
 - Mix of ASG / Tags so you can build deployment segments
 - Customisation in scripts with `DEPLOYMENT_GROUP_NAME` environment variables